GokberkUnal/DailyWeight/README.md

 # DailyWeight

-This flutter project keep track of your weigth on a daily and reflect on the chart
+This flutter project keeps the track of your weigth on a daily basis and reflects it on the chart